 At the autumn 2020 government budget session it was decided to launch a review of the future of local government.
-The task was to draw up different options for future local government policy by the end of 2021 for political decision-making purposes.
+The task was to draw up different options for future local government policy for political decision-making purposes.

-The proposals will be put together as packages of measures.
-They will take into account themes such as:
+The proposals were put together as packages of measures.
+They took into account themes such as:

 - balance and sustainability in the financing base and duties of the municipalities

 - the role and self-governing status of the municipalities

 - practices, cooperation and structure in local government, and

 - different forms of central government oversight of local government.

 A further aim of the work was to generate discussion on local government policy, openly exchange views, encourage dialogue on different perspectives and strengthen mutual understanding of the basis for developing local government policy.

 The working group and sub-committees had the task of identifying options for future local government policy.